 As far as pricing is concerned, Userlist offers a great Basic plan for when you’re in the early stages of development.
 It costs just $149 a month for unlimited messages and up to 10000 users.

 The price does jump up quite a bit as you upgrade, but overall the pricing is fair for the functionality you get.
 Overall, Userlist is a better customer onboarding tool if you want to put your email onboarding on autopilot.

 Encharge boasts a drag-and-drop interface that makes it easy to start building your email workflows.
 If you don’t have the time to build them, you can choose from loads of tried-and-tested templates taken from the likes of Dropbox and Airtable.

 As for pricing, Encharge starts at $49 per month.
 This gives you up to 2000 subscribers.
 I think that’s a fair price if you’re going to use the marketing features that Encharge provides.
-If you’re simply looking for email onboarding, then I’d lead more towards Userlist.
+If you’re simply looking for something to aid your email onboarding process, then I’d lead more toward Userlist.

 They also offer a help center widget called Beacon which enables you to provide relevant articles to your users as they engage with your product.

 Help Scout starts at $20 per user per month (when billed annually), which is roughly in line with other help doc tools.

 Next on our list of customer onboarding software is Document360.
 If you’re simply looking for a tool to help you create help docs, then this is a great choice.
 It might not have all the other functionality that the likes of Help Scout have but what it offers is a simple way of creating and managing your help docs.